LKedward/focal-docs/docs/index.md

 Focal is a modern Fortran module library which wraps calls to the OpenCL runtime API (using [clfortran](https://github.com/cass-support/clfortran)) with a higher abstraction level appropriate to the Fortran language.

+In particular, Focal removes all references to c pointers and provides compact but extensible subroutine wrappers to the OpenCL runtime API.
+Moreover, Focal introduces typed buffer objects in host code which abstracts byte allocation away while providing built-in type safety.
+Focal also provides a customisable error handler for OpenCL API errors as well as a [debug version](../errors#2-runtime-debug-checks) containing useful runtime checks for ensuring OpenCL program validity.

 __Project status:__ *Beta*

 __Github:__ [github.com/lkedward/focal](https://github.com/LKedward/focal)